jeremyzilar/street-view/docs/pilot.md

 ---
-title: By-Name List Pilot for Case Conferencing
+title: By-Name List Pilot
-deck: A Collaborative Tool to Support Your Work with High-Risk Clients
+deck: A collaborative tool to support your work with people experiencing street homelessness
-date: November 6, 2025
-for: HUGS, MIHO, and SouthWest Cares
-from: Many Paths Project
 ---

-# By-Name List Pilot for Case Conferencing

-## A Collaborative Tool to Support Your Work with High-Risk Clients

-**For:** HUGS, MIHO, and SouthWest Cares
-**From:** Many Paths Project
-**Date:** November 6, 2025

----
+You're already doing critical work through your bi-weekly case conferencing meetings—bringing providers together to coordinate care for people experiencing homelessness with complex needs. **The Many Paths Project is here to support and amplify that work**.

 ## Overview

-You're already doing critical work through your bi-weekly case conferencing meetings—bringing providers together to coordinate care for people experiencing homelessness with complex needs. **The Many Paths Project is here to support and amplify that work**.

 The Many Paths Project is a collective care coordination platform designed to: